 Are you spending a lot of human effort analyzing data on various websites manually?
-Are your knowledge workers getting frustrated?
+Is your knowledge workers getting frustrated?
 Are you interested in automating the tedious stuff?
 Do you want to do more with less?

 Welcome to the world of Artificial Intelligence for web data curation!